invertedEcho/fun-shooter/README.md

 - [x] User interface
 - [x] Player movement
   - [x] Basic movement
-  - [x] Write a proper kinematic character controller from scratch because i dont want to just copy some code
+  - [x] Write a proper kinematic character controller from scratch
     - [x] Climb slopes
     - [x] slide along walls when going into walls instead of zeroeing velocity
-    - there are still some improvements and fixes needed, but it works pretty good so far
 - [x] Different maps to play on
 - [X] Game modes
   - [x] Wave mode (the game gets more difficult each round, e.g. more enemies are spawned)